Valeria Vegas

-Valeria Martínez Zaragoza (born August 8, 1985 in Valencia, Spain), known by her pseudonym Valeria Vegas, is a Spanish journalist, essayist, writer, documentary filmmaker and producer.
+Valeria Martínez Zaragoza (born 8 August 1985 in Valencia, Spain), known by her pseudonym Valeria Vegas, is a Spanish transgender journalist, essayist, writer, documentary filmmaker and producer.

 Literary career

 She studied journalism in Valencia, and graduated with a degree in Audiovisual Communication.
 In 2015, she moved to Madrid.

 Her first novel, Grandes actrices del cine español, was published in 2015, as was her biography of La Veneno, entitled ¡Digo!
 Ni puta ni santa.
 Las memorias de La Veneno, which served as the basis for the Atresmedia Veneno series that was later shown on HBO in the United States.

 In 2015, she began to work as a journalist for media outlets such as Vanity Fair Spain, Shangay, Lecturas y Jot Down, Candy, Paraíso, Chicas & maricas and Cannabis Magazine, among others.
 And, in 2019, she published Vestidas de azul.
 Análisis social y cinematográfico de la mujer transexual en los años de la Transición española.

-She has participated as a panelist for several events, including: El Congreso del Bienestar on Cadena SER in 2017, in which the central theme was "Love with capital letters"; the panel discussion for the exhibition Cultura Basura, which was shown on La Térmica’s channel and took place in Malaga (2017) and was entitled "Trash Culture: intention or ingenuity", in addition to participating in this exhibition with some vinyl records; the round table Encuentros con la serie B, which was part of Rizoma Festival in Madrid (2017).
+She has participated as a panelist for several events, including: El Congreso del Bienestar on Cadena SER in 2017, in which the central theme was "Love with capital letters"; the panel discussion for the exhibition Cultura Basura, which was shown on La Térmica's channel and took place in Malaga (2017) and was entitled "Trash Culture: intention or ingenuity", in addition to participating in this exhibition with some vinyl records; the round table Encuentros con la serie B, which was part of Rizoma Festival in Madrid (2017).
 She was also participated in the collective exhibition Fotonovela at La Fresh Gallery.

 She was present at the La Convención Política y Social por una Sociedad más Justa e Igualitaria, in La Palma in 2019, part of the Isla Bonita Love Festival, where she screened her documentary Manolita, la chen de Arcos about Manuela Saborido Muñoz.
 She had directed the film in 2016, and it won the Best Spanish Documentary award at "LesGaiCineMad 2016."
 In 2018, she participated in the II Festival Cultura con Orgullo in Sevilla (Spain), in which she screened her documentary Manolita, la chen de Arcos.
 She has also been a constributor for La Otra Crónica (LOC) a news site hosted by El Mundo since 2018.